throttled/throttled/README.md

 `go get gopkg.in/throttled/throttled.v0`

 As of July 27, 2015, the package is located under its own Github organization.
 Please adjust your imports to `gopkg.in/throttled/throttled.v0`.

 ## Documentation

 API documentation is available on [godoc.org][doc].
-The following example demonstrates the usage of HTTPLimiter for rate-limiting access to an http.Handler to 5 requests per path per minute.
+The following example demonstrates the usage of HTTPLimiter for rate-limiting access to an http.Handler to 20 requests per path per minute with bursts of up to 5 additional requests:

-	st := store.NewMemStore(256)
+	st := store.NewMemStore(65536)
-	lim := throttled.PerMin(5)
+	rq := throttled.RateQuota{throttled.PerMin(20), 5}
-	rateLim, err := throttled.NewGCRARateLimiter(st, lim)
+	rateLimiter, err := throttled.NewGCRARateLimiter(st, rq)
 	if err != nil {
 		log.Fatal(err)
 	}

-	httpLim := throttled.HTTPLimiter{
+	httpRateLimiter := throttled.HTTPRateLimiter{
-		Limiter: rateLim,
+		RateLimiter: rateLimiter,
 		VaryBy:      &throttled.VaryBy{Path: true},
 	}

-	http.ListenAndServe(":8080", httpLim.Limit(myHandler))
+	http.ListenAndServe(":8080", httpRateLimiter.RateLimit(myHandler))

 ## Versioning

 throttled uses gopkg.in for semantic versioning.

-The 0.x release series is compatible with the original, unversioned library written by [Martin Angers][puerkitobio].
+The 1.x release series is compatible with the original, unversioned library written by [Martin Angers][puerkitobio].
 There is a [blog post explaining that version's usage on 0value.com][blog].

 ## License